 smartgeber Logo

-The article explores the concept of high-density housing, focusing on a unique flat where 20,000 people reside, highlighting the challenges and benefits of such living conditions.
+This article explores the concept of high-density housing, focusing on a fascinating flat where 20,000 people reside.
+Learn about its location and significance.

 Where is the flat where 20,000 people live?